Fort Hays State University: Cross country

 The men's cross country program owns four national championships, all as a member of the NAIA, occurring in 1963, 1965, 1968, and 1969.

 Baseball

 The baseball program was NCAA Division II national runner-up in 2000.

 Shooting sports

 The FHSU shooting team won third place in 2009 in the American Trap event at the National ACUI competition.

 Mascot

-The tiger has been the mascot of FHSU since 1914.
-Its origin is unclear, but it may have been the brainchild of W. A. Lewis, the president of the Western Branch Normal School (FHSU).
-Many tigers have represented FHSU over the years, but on April 3, 2000, the current mascot was unveiled.
-It is now the only accepted image of the FHSU Tiger.
-At the annual TailGreat on September 9, 2000, the mascot was officially named Victor E. Tiger.
-The costumed tiger character, Victor E. Tiger, appears at sporting and university events and is currently worn by Dawna Evers, a senior at the university.
+The FHSU mascot has been the tiger since 1914.
+It is thought that W.A.
+Lewis, who was president of FHSU when it was still known as the Western Branch Normal School, may have chosen the mascot.
+The tiger mascot has changed over time, but the current mascot has been used since April 3, 2000.
+The mascot's name, Victor E. Tiger, was announced later that year on September 9 at the annual TailGate.
+A mascot costume affiliated with the FHSU cheerleaders is used to promote FHSU sporting events.